 I think that there is a failure in Dallas to understand the importance of changing the name of streets named after Confederates since antebellum slavery remains too much an abstraction and not enough a horror that happened to real people.
-So I enclose, pp. 210, from "American Slavery as It Is," by Theodore Weld.
-It is part of a table in a section "III.
+So I enclose, pp. 213, from "American Slavery as It Is," by Theodore Weld.
+It is part of a table of slaves with teeth knocked out, in a section "III.
 Brandings, Maimings, Gun-shot Wounds, etc." This table might be something to consider while you gaze down on the one-third Arlington Hall replica, a monument to Dallas' plantation mentality.